atari-monk/apollo/data/storage001/folder004/file006.md

 8. Do only one feature at the time.
 Use versioning to add new prototypes.

 9. Do not allow feature creap.
 Keep to plan and keep speed.

+10. Main project no more that 4hrs daily.

+11. Do not code after 20:00.

+12. Start day from learning project.